hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

    - **bygge** (build) → **bygges** (is built)

 4. Use of present participle is less common than in English, often replaced by subordinate clauses
-   - English: "I saw him coming" → Danish: **"Jeg så, at han kom"** (I saw that he came)
+   - English: “I saw him coming” → Danish: **“Jeg så, at han kom”** (I saw that he came)

-5. The reflexive possessive pronoun "sin/sit/sine" used to refer back to the subject of the sentence
+5. The reflexive possessive pronoun “sin/sit/sine” used to refer back to the subject of the sentence
    - **Hun tog sin hat** (She took her [own] hat)
    - **Hun tog hendes hat** (She took her [someone else's] hat)